Cutting cannabis cuttings: Tips and tricks for healthy cuttings

 Patience and observation

 Patience is the key to success.
 Monitor your cuttings regularly and look out for signs of stress or disease.
-Yellow leaves can indicate a lack of nutrients, while wilted leaves are often a sign of overwatering or too little light.
+Yellow leaves can indicate a lack of nutrients, while wilted leaves are often a sign of over-watering or too little light.
 React quickly to problems to ensure the health of your plants.

-Slowly acclimatize to the environment
+Slow acclimatisation to the environment

 Care after repotting